sylvaingml/sylvaingml.github.io/_posts/2015/02/2015-02-22-Swift-Tables-syntax.markdown

 var properties = [TheProperties]()
 {% endhighlight %}

 Here we are.
-A work array definition with the type specified in the definition.
+A working array definition with the type specified in the definition.

 *Can someone explain me why we need to use a type alias?*